simonehagey/orbdot/docs/source/models.rst

 OrbDot currently supports model fitting for three transit duration models:

- 1. An unchanging orbit that is circular or eccentric (constant-period).
+ 1. An unchanging orbit that is circular or eccentric ("constant-period").
- 2. A constant evolution of the orbital period, :math:`\dot{P}` (orbital decay).
+ 2. A constant evolution of the orbital period, :math:`\dot{P}` ("orbital decay").
- 3. A constant evolution of the argument of pericenter, :math:`\dot{\omega}` (apsidal precession).
+ 3. A constant evolution of the argument of pericenter, :math:`\dot{\omega}` ("apsidal precession").

 Constant-Period
 ---------------
-The transit duration :math:`T` is calculated using equation (15) from :cite:t:`Kipping2010`:
+In general, the transit duration :math:`T` is calculated using equation (15) from :cite:t:`Kipping2010`:

 .. math::
     T = \frac{P}{\pi} \frac{\varrho_c^2}{\sqrt{1-e^2}}
     \arcsin \left(\frac{\sqrt{1-a_R^2 \varrho_c^2 \cos ^2 i}}{a_R \varrho_c \sin i}\right)

-where :math:`P` is the orbital period, :math:`\varrho_c` is the star-planet separation at mid-transit, :math:`e` is the orbit eccentricity, :math:`a_R` is the semimajor axis of the orbit in units of stellar radii, :math:`i` is the line-of-sight inclination of the orbit, and :math:`c` is the speed of light in a vacuum.
+where :math:`P` is the orbital period, :math:`e` is the orbit eccentricity, :math:`i` is the line-of-sight inclination of the orbit, :math:`a_R` is the semimajor axis of the orbit in units of stellar radii, :math:`\varrho_c` is the star-planet separation at mid-transit, and :math:`c` is the speed of light in a vacuum.

 The ``orbdot.models.tdv_models.tdv_constant()`` method implements the constant-period transit duration model: